GandhiAnnamalai/sample_intro/README.md

-Folder for Testing auomation using cypress
+Folder for Testing Automation using cypress